wecodemore/wpstarter/docs/03-WordPress-Integration.md

 WP Starter ships an object called `WpConfigSectionEditor` that can be used to edit any of the section by appending, pre-pending, or replacing the section content.
 This is usually done in a custom step.

-Detailed documentation about custom steps development is documented in the [Custom Steps Development](08-Custom-Steps-Development.md) section, but what's important here is that using a code like this:
+Detailed documentation about custom steps development is documented in the [*"Custom Steps Development"* chapter](08-Custom-Steps-Development.md), but what's important here is that using a code like this:

 ```php
 /** @var WeCodeMore\WpStarter\Util\WpConfigSectionEditor $editor */